Child Care Certificate Programs

 Florida Child Care Professional Credential (FCCPC) School-Age Certificate

-The Florida Child Care Professional Credential (FCCPC) School-Age Certificate program of study is designed to provide the 120 clock hours of professional development required by the Department of Children and Families in the State of Florida to obtain the Florida school-age Staff Credential.
-The program includes Instructional Units that focus on child development and the six (6) FCCPC School-Age Content Areas.
+CCEI’s Florida Child Care Professional Credential (FCCPC) School-Age Certificate program of study is designed to provide the 120 clock hours of professional development required by the Department of Children and Families in the State of Florida to obtain the Florida School-Age Credential.
+The FCCPC program includes Instructional Units that focus on child development and the six (6) FCCPC School-Age Content Areas.

-The program is comprised of online coursework, textbook reading, essays, observations, portfolio creation, quizzes and exams, and documentation requirements.
-Each student enrolled in the program is assigned an Education Coach (EC) who has previous experience working in a child care center or school and is knowledgeable of Florida School-Age Child Care Regulations, National School Age Care Alliance (NSACA) Standards and policies for school-age services.
+CCEI’s FCCPC program is comprised of online coursework, textbook reading, essays, observations, portfolio creation, quizzes and exams, and documentation requirements.
+Each student enrolled in the program is assigned an Education Coach (EC) who has previous experience working in a child care center or school and is knowledgeable of Florida School-Age Child Care Regulations, National School-Age Care Alliance (NSACA) Standards and policies for school-age services.
 Upon successful completion of the CCEI FCCPC School-Age program requirements, student information will be submitted to the Florida Department of Children and Families for issuance of the School-Age Staff Credential.

 Upon satisfactorily completing the FCCPC School-Age Certificate program, students should be able to: